 If you love fishing then Roaring River State Park is the ideal destination.
-Located on a high cliff overlookin a natural spring, this campground contains one of the premier trout fisheries in the nation.
+Located on a high cliff overlooking a natural spring, this campground contains one of the premier trout fisheries in the nation.
 They offer three camping areas — two that are open from the end of February to October, and another that is open all year round.
-During their season, amenities include laundry, showers, a dump station, water and more.
+During their season, amenities include laundry, showers, a dump station, water, and more.
 They also have family sites available.

 Another great state park for all those fishermen out there.
 Located on the beautiful Pigeon Creek Basin, this is one of the Midwest’s premier trout-fishing destinations.
 Choose from electric, family, and basic campsites.
-Amenities include water, electric, laundry, showers, and more.
+Amenities include water, electricity, laundry, showers, and more.

 9. Lake Paradise Camping Resort in Lone Jack

-This camp site is a bit more upscale than the others on this list.
+This campsite is a bit more upscale than the others on this list.
 It features 500 large RV pull-up sites, 100 other campsites, and cabins.
-Amenities include a bait shop, laundry and shower facility, convenience store, and more.
-They also have golf cart rentals, a humongous pool, and a full service restaurant.
+Amenities include a bait shop, laundry, and shower facility, convenience store, and more.
+They also have golf cart rentals, a humongous pool, and a full-service restaurant.
 They even have an internet cafe so that you can surf the net or check your email.

 10. Pomme de Terre State Park in Pittsburgh & Hermitage

 This scenic campground is situated on Pomme de Terre Lake.
-It has two campgrounds that are open year round.
+It has two campgrounds that are open year-round.
 Amenities for both campgrounds are available from April to October.
 They include a dump station, showers, and water.